KittyGiraudel/site/_posts/2012-11-20-css-challenge.md

   - riddle
 ---

-Yesterday night, I've seen something in my Twitter timeline which excited my curiosity: a CSS challenge.
+Yesterday night, I’ve seen something in my Twitter timeline which excited my curiosity: a CSS challenge.
 It was proposed by [Raphael Goetter](https://twitter.com/goetter), a famous French front-end developer on his blog.

-Since I'm sure you'll be interested in a little CSS riddle (you will, will you?), let me tell you what this is about.
+Since I’m sure you’ll be interested in a little CSS riddle (you will, will you?), let me tell you what this is about.

 ![CSS challenge](https://i.imgur.com/fZkkw.jpg)

-Will you be able to do this (I'm talking about the small line behind the text) following the restrictions below?
+Will you be able to do this (I’m talking about the small line behind the text) following the restrictions below?

 - Only one single element (`h1`) in the body element
 - Element horizontally centered in its parent